ScilifelabDataCentre/OrderPortal/orderportal/documentation.md

 An order belongs to one and only one user account.

 An order has one and only on status at any time.
-When the order is created, it is in status PREPARATION, and while it is in that state, the user can edit it and save it.
+When the order is created, it is in status `Preparation`, and while it is in that state, the user can edit it and save it.
 An order that is being prepared can be, but is usually not, inspected by the staff or system administrators.